planariangames/mettlecore/METTLE_Core_SRD_Guidance.md

 that you are a kind of player too. if it stops being fun for you, you can always stop running it for them.

+## Combat Tips
+A well-founded complaint about RPG combat is that boiling the sheer mayhem of fighting into a die roll can get repetitive after a while.
+While rich narration helps, there actually is a lot more the Guide can do to keep things interesting.
+Each of the following methods create more opportunity to make interesting and meaningful choices:
+- **Variety:** mix and match foes with different abilities and tactics; throw a big guy into the brawl with the regular bar scum, give the tank a motorcycle escort, reveal one cultist as a famous person, etc.
+- **Stages:** unveil layers of foes or challenge as the fight escalates.
+The next Scene changes depending on the outcome.
+For example, a lengthy fight with one gang leads to their rivals showing up.
+- **Objectives:** present foes as obstacles to a more pressing goal.
+For example, pressing through a mad scientist’s minions so they can shut off the doomsday device on the balcony.
+- **Spectacle:** nothing suits an adventure putting on a show.
+Brawling atop a moving train, through the flooding corridors of a sinking ship, a monsoon, the treacherous steps of a ziggurat…
+- **Tactics:** it is not just the players making interesting choices, two can play at that game.
+Attack from hiding, use distractions, hide your strengths, flee when outmatched.
+- **Zones:** lay out Zones with special features to choose from like cover, elevation, difficult ground, etc.

+These tricks and others should help keep your fights bold and memorable.
+Remember that for a combat to be interesting, there must be interesting things to do in it.
+As good as METTLE Core is, if you depend *only* upon the system, you will be dice-appointed!

 ### Faction Tracker

 A web of conspiracy influences an adventure party behind the scenes.
 The